aleksrutins/ratatouille/README.md

 # Ratatouille [![Build Status](https://travis-ci.com/munchkinhalfling/ratatouille.svg?branch=master)](https://travis-ci.com/munchkinhalfling/ratatouille)
-## A library that adds currying and pipes to C.
+## A library that adds currying and pipes to C++.

-Ratatouille is a library that adds currying and pipes to C.
+Ratatouille is a library that adds currying and pipes to C++.

 ## Installation